Agriculture - Agri-Business

 Introduction to the principles of agri-business management.
 Identifies a practical system of farm record keeping with analysis of these records.

-AGRI-103: Introduction to Precision Agriculture and Farm Management, Credits = 5
+AGRI-103: Introduction to Precision Agriculture for Farm Management, Credits = 5

 Introduction to precision agriculture application on the farm using industry specific software.
 Entering records, creating databases and developing field maps will be included as well as gathering and inputting yield and soils data.